cerebral-legacy/cerebral-website/app/markdown/doc_cerebral-module-http.md

 ```

 ### Uploading files
 The HTTP service gives you a tool to upload files as well.
+The **onProgress** option takes typically a signal which triggers on the upload of the file.
 Since Cerebral signals can only handle serializable data any files needs to be handled at the view layer.
 Typically you would do:

 ```javascript
 ...